clarakheinz/Wagspace/readme.md

     * 750px to 999px screen width - Main layout becomes 2 columns
 2. Use of FlexBox to control layout changes
 3. Navigation changes layout in response to screen widths
+    * Hamburger navigation for screens under 1000px in width
+    * Navigation become simple row style for large screens 1000px and above
 4. JavaScript function to dynamically insert HTML code:
     * Insert a random profile picture from a set of 4
     * Insert friend profile pictures
+5. Javscript to show and hide HTML
+    * When "Add Friend" or "Invite" buttons are clicked, JS functions show and hide different messages in a pop-up/modal window